-It is many years since I first walked down Coley Lane and caught sight of Coley Hall.
+COLEY HALL (Back View)Vintage Postcard (1920s) Unused It is many years since I first walked down Coley Lane and caught sight of Coley Hall.
 Memories from those days have already turned sepia, and therefore discovering this old picture postcard of the rear of the Hall, seems somehow appropriate.
 These days the Hall looks very smart, … Continue reading Back To The Past At Coley

 Yet another sunny day in Halifax - but this one was 115 years ago.
 The blue skies, the heat-convecting stone, the glorious buildings - plus ça change, plus c'est la même.

 I am not sure where this little print came from - no doubt it was part of some job lot of old photographs I bought.
 It shows the crowded deck of a boat, and must have been taken at some point in the 1920s.
 It could be a ferry, but the people seem a little … Continue reading Cruising Faces

 If there is a nineteenth century park or public building in Halifax, there is a fair chance that it was set out or erected by one of the Crossley Brothers.
 If not, it will be a near certainty that it was the work of Colonel Edward Ackroyd.
 Their names are woven into the very fabric … Continue reading Through The Mill From Shroggs Park

 This midget gem dropped through my letter box yesterday, along with a dozen or so more old vintage postcards (is there a word for people who are addicted to buying useless ephemera on eBay?)
 I have never come across a "Midget Post Card" before, but they appear to have been popular for a short period … Continue reading The Midget Gem That Is Lily Brayton